Copies Delivered Around the World

 3. Identifying with Science

-For the conclusion of the lesson students were challenged to draw themselves as a scientist and what tools they would use to explore their chosen area.
+Fun STEM activities for kids were held to conclude the lesson.
+The students were challenged to draw themselves as a scientist and what tools they would use to explore their chosen area.
 They were asked to label their drawing/diagram.

 There were grumblings around the classroom about their abilities to draw.
 The concept of growth mindset and introducing the students to the word “Yet” worked effectively to reengage most students.
 When it is added to a sentence it can change the way you attempt an activity.